-Policies and Programs That Mitigate Displacement
+Policies and Programs that Mitigate Displacement

-In addition to leveraging previous planning efforts, Fresno's DAP also leverages a number of existing policies and programs aimed at mitigating displacement.
-However, based on the public comments about the Draft Framework, Fresno's existing policies and programs could go further to protect residents and businesses from displacement pressures.
-Thus, Fresno's DAP also proposes new actions for mitigating displacement that are driven by the priorities of community members (see Table 2 for an overview of existing and proposed policies in the DAP by strategy).
+Fresno's DAP also leverages a number of existing policies and programs aimed at mitigating displacement.
+However, based on the public comments about the Draft Framework, Fresno's existing policies and programs could further protect residents and businesses from displacement pressures.
+Thus, Fresno's DAP also proposes new actions for mitigating displacement driven by the priorities of community members (see Table 2 for an overview of existing and proposed policies in the DAP).

-The Fresno City Council will serve as the final authority on whether the policies proposed in the DAP are adopted.
-To inform the policymaking process, the City Council will work closely with the ADTF and the implementation consultant to review findings from the aforementioned research and community engagement activities.
+The Fresno City Council is the final authority on whether proposed policies are adopted.
+To inform the policymaking process, City Council will work closely with the Anti-displacement Task Force and the implementation consultant to review findings from the aforementioned research and community engagement activities.